 RJC's executive director is Matt Brooks, who also heads the RJC-linked Jewish Policy Center.
 A longtime Republican activist, Brooks frequently appears in major media outlets and once served as the Massachusetts director for the presidential campaign of the late Jack Kemp.
 Thanks in part to the largesse of donors like Sheldon Adelson, Brooks was one of the highest-paid top executives of a Jewish organization relative to its overall budget in 2012.
 (The other was Mort Klein of the Zionist Organization of America, another Adelson-funded outfit).

-Sheldon Adelson may be the best-known member of RJC's extensive board of directors, but the list also includes former Bush hands like Ari Fleischer, David Frum, and Josh Bolten, as well as former Minnesota Senator Norm Coleman, who served as a foreign policy adviser to the Romney campaign.
+Sheldon Adelson may be the best-known member of RJC's extensive board of directors, but the list also includes former Bush hands like Ari Fleischer, Bernard Marcus, David Frum, and Josh Bolten, as well as former Minnesota Senator Norm Coleman, who served as a foreign policy adviser to the Romney campaign.

 The group has been associated with numerous hawkish and neoconservative Republicans over the years.
 Its founding chairman was Lawrence Kadish, a real estate investor who went on to serve as a senior adviser to the neoconservative pressure group Americans for Victory of Terrorism.
 A former vice-chair is Clifford May, founder of the stridently hawkish Foundation for Defense of Democracies.
 Mel Sembler—another real estate magnate who has supported right-wing groups like the American Enterprise Institute, Freedom's Watch, and Keep America Safe over the years—is a longtime board member, as is Walter Stern, who has served as vice president of the Washington Institute on Near East Policy and as a board member at the Hudson Institute.